-Earlier this fall when we had our 17 inch snowfall event, my neighbor across the street decided to push some of his driveway snow into my ditch.
-I didn't think much about at the time.
-To be honest I've never had a neighbor do this before, but it got me thinking if this is even legal?
+I remember last year after we had a minor snowfall event, my neighbor across the street decided to push some of his driveway snow into my ditch.
+I didn't think much about it at the time.
+To be honest, I've never had a neighbor do this before, but it got me thinking if this is even legal.

-Now, I'm a pretty easy going guy.
+Now, I'm a pretty easygoing guy.
 If he would've asked me, I would've said, "no problem".
 Well, after that snow melted I couldn't help but notice a huge pile of dirt and rocks he also pushed into my yard.
-Another concern is adding to the water table, which is already off the charts this fall.
-(More chances for that water to end up in my basement.)
+Another concern is adding to the water table, which wasn't a problem last year, but who knows, could be this coming spring (More chances for that water to end up in my basement..)

 So I decided to do some research to see if it's even legal to do this.
 "Push or shovel" snow into your neighbor's yard?
 Here's what the city of Bismarck website had to say.
 "Contractors, businesses, and residents are reminded that they shall not push snow into the street or across the street onto the boulevard when clearing parking lots and/or driveways.